vivek1394Git/QuizHire-App/README.md

 ## About:

+It is a hiring app, which can be used by any hiring team to conduct quiz tests for their candidates.
 This is a **fully functional, full-stack(MERN), single page application(SPA)** built upon the **Model-View-Controller(MVC) architecture**.
 It is fully responsive and mobile-friendly.